Elementary and Secondary Education Act: Effects on bilingual education

-In 1980, President Jimmy Carter established the Department of Education which allowed for the Bilingual Education campaign to expand bilingual education programs.
-In addition to Carter's efforts, President Clinton also showed his support through the Improving America's Schools Act of 1994.
-The act dramatically increased funding for bilingual and immigrant education.
+In 1980, President Jimmy Carter established the Department of Education, which allowed for the Bilingual Education campaign to expand bilingual education programs.
+In addition to President Carter's efforts, President Bill Clinton also showed his support through the Improving America's Schools Act of 1994, which dramatically increased funding for bilingual and immigrant education.
 In 1998, the Linguistic Society of America showed its support for the BEA arguing that bilingual education was a basic human right; it believed that children should be educated in order to maintain their native language and cultural identity while acquiring the English language.

-In 2001 Texas authorized and encouraged school districts to adopt dual language immersion programs for elementary-aged students.
+In 2001, Texas authorized and encouraged school districts to adopt dual language immersion programs for elementary-aged students.
 It stipulated that instruction in each language should be split 50–50 in class.
-More recently The Civil Rights Project, a research center founded at Harvard University and located at UCLA since 2007 is calling on policymakers to develop a new vision for bilingual education.
-Gándara and Hopkins gather compelling evidence that shows English-only policies in the states that adopted these restrictions aren’t working The project proposes a new attitude that embraces bilingualism: “It is time that the U.S. join the rest of the developed world in viewing bilingualism as an asset, not a deficit,” argues Gary Orfield, co-director of the project.
+More recently The Civil Rights Project, a research center founded at Harvard University and located at University of California, Los Angeles since 2007, is calling on policymakers to develop a new vision for bilingual education.
+Gándara and Hopkins gather compelling evidence that shows English-only policies in the states that adopted these restrictions aren’t working.
+The project proposes a new attitude that embraces bilingualism: “It is time that the U.S. join the rest of the developed world in viewing bilingualism as an asset, not a deficit,” argues Gary Orfield, co-director of the project.

 The Esther Martinez Native American Languages Preservation Act of 2019 extended funding for the Native American Languages Grant Program (established under the Native American Programs Act of 1974) through 2024.